 What are the drawbacks registering as a Non-Degree student?

-As a Non-Degree student, you register for classes after degree students have and you are not eligible for financial aid.
+As a Non-Degree student, registration takes place after degree students have registered.
+Non-degree students are not eligible for financial aid.